 Is America One Continent or Two?

-It almost defies common sense to think that they are one continent based on that whole modern definition of a continent as a large continuous landmass.
-I mean, just look at a map of the globe and you can see two giant, but mostly separate land masses aka continents.
+It almost defies common sense to think that America is one continent based on that whole modern definition of a continent as a large continuous landmass.
+I mean, just look at a map of the globe and you can see two giant, but mostly separate landmasses aka continents in the Americas.

 I’m pretty sure that you could ask any 5-year old child around the world to make a circle around the big chunks of land and they are going to make two different circles for both North and South.